 Can bones get stuck in a dog's throat?

 Bones, especially brittle ones, can get stuck and cause choking and injury to the throat.
-Other things, such as sticks, balls and rawhide (leather) can also get stuck in a dog’s throat.
+Other foreign bodies, such as sticks, balls and rawhide (leather) can also get stuck in a dog’s throat.
 There are many safer alternative treats and toys to give your dog to enjoy.
 For example, if you are using a ball, make sure it’s too big to fit fully inside your dog’s mouth.

 How do you know if something is lodged in your dog's throat?

-If your dog swallowed something that has become stuck in their throat, the symptoms they may show include trying to clear their throat, pawing at their mouth, salivating a lot, coughing, choking or retching (trying to vomit).
+If your dog swallowed a foreign object that has become stuck in their throat, the symptoms they may show include trying to clear their throat, pawing at their mouth, salivating a lot, coughing, choking or retching (trying to vomit).
 If your dog is eating grass and choking, it usually means they are trying to make themselves sick.
 Dogs sometimes eat grass and vomit it back up again, when they have an upset stomach.

 What should a dog's throat feel like?